owenCocjin/Indusiatus/README.md

 ## Notes For Me
 - Radiotap has the dumbest formatting I've ever encountered!
 The padding is useless if every field's length is already known!
 What's the point of padding?!?!?!
 - Need to change RADIOFrame to parse just the first 4 bytes and the present dwords.
 Need to implement a pointer system where we check the length of the current field and if the pointer is "unaligned" then assume the next n bytes are padding until we reach an alignment.
+- I want to add port filters!
+- With all these new filters I might need to start relying less on specific layers to check (ex. check IPs on layer 2).
+So far there shouldn't be an issue with this, but with the development of RTAP it might be beneficial to make the filter parsing more dynamic.